Japanʼs First ESG-Focused

 Masatoshi Fukasawa is a former Principal of Eight Roads (Fidelity VC), engaged in venture investment for 5 years.
 Prior to Eight Roads, Masatoshi spent 5 years at DeNA as the CEO/Head of Marketing of its mobile game business in the United States, and he also launched a new business as the CEO of DeNA Life Science.
 He was also responsible for DeNA’s venture investments in Japan and overseas as Senior Vice President in the Strategic Investment Office.
 Before joining DeNA, Masatoshi spent almost 10 years with Accenture, engaged in management consulting for the communications, technology, media and internet industries as a Senior Manager.
 He graduated from Tokyo Institute of Technology (BS in Engineering) and Harvard Business School (completed PLD).

 Yuna previously worked with global companies on their mid- to long-term strategies and growth transformations at McKinsey and Company in Tokyo.
 Prior to McKinsey, she managed the global health policy program at the Center for Global Development, a Washington, DC-based think tank, and was a consultant at Trinity Life Sciences in the Boston, MA area.
 She serves as a steering committee member for VentureESG, a global initiative to increase ESG integration among VCs.
 Yuna earned an MBA from Harvard Business School and a BA from Princeton University.

 Xia Ye is a Principal at MPower Partners, where she focuses on investments in digital health, AI/ML in healthcare, climate technology, and enterprise technology.
 Prior to MPower Partners, Ye worked at the investment banking division of Credit Suisse (Tokyo), first in the firm’s corporate finance team engaging in cross-border M&As; and subsequently in the capital markets division focusing on IPOs and overseas offerings for new economy companies.
-Ye was born in Yunnan, China, and she holds a BA from Fudan University (China) and a MS in Engineering from the University of Tokyo.
+Ye was born in Yunnan, China.
+She holds a BA from Fudan University (China) and a MS in Engineering from the University of Tokyo.